robrechtdr/inonemonth/INSTALL.markdown

 5. Login with heroku credentionals:
   `heroku login`
 6. Add [ssh key to heroku](https://devcenter.heroku.com/articles/keys):
  `heroku keys:add`

-  If you don't already have a ssh public/private key pair yet, run `ssh-keygen -t rsa`
+  > If you don't already have an ssh public/private key pair yet, run `ssh-keygen -t rsa`
 7. Create the `my-staging-app` heroku app and push code to heroku:
   `fab stag_initial_deploy:branch=master`
+8. Spin up a heroku worker dyno for the Celery worker:
+  `fab stag_heroku:'ps:scale worker\=1'`

+  > You will get billed for the time the worker dyno remains up!

 For subsequent deploys use `fab stag_deploy`.

-Steps for production are similar, see `fabfile.py`.
+Steps for production deployment are similar, see `fabfile.py`.

-**Handy comammands**
+**Handy commands**

 * Reload environment variables and push to heroku:
   `fab stag_deploy`